Flow Matching for Probabilistic Monocular 3D Human Pose Estimation: Conclusion

 \section{Conclusion}

 We introduced a novel approach for probabilistic monocular 3D human pose estimation, FMPose, a continuous normalizing flow generative model trained with the optimal transport path.
 FMPose outperforms other related methods by a large margin in 3D joint estimation accuracy, while being easy to train via the flow matching framework.
 We also propose using the GCN for extracting the 2D-3D lifting condition from the 2D heatmaps that naturally consider the learnable relations between human joints.
 Being a probabilistic method, FMPose can benefit downstream tasks by providing accurate uncertainty measurements about the occluded joints or challenging human poses.
-Compared to diffusion-based methods, FMPose with optimal transport provides a faster and more accurate 3D HPE hypothesis generation.
+Under equal-accuracy configurations, FMPose with optimal transport provides a significantly faster processing speed compared to diffusion-based methods.

 \textbf{Limitations and future work}\quad~Besides the 2D keypoint information, the interaction between the human body with the surrounding environment could also play an important role in disambiguating the challenging scenarios.
 FMPose currently bypasses all this information and uses only the 2D heatmaps provided by the joint detector, and failed 2D detections would decrease the performance of our model.
-Developing a new method that directly utilizes the input image with human-scene interactions, most importantly, contact estimation, is a worthwhile continuation of the research direction for the paper. {
+Developing a new method that directly utilizes the input image with human-scene interactions, most importantly, contact estimation, is a worthwhile continuation of the research direction for the paper.